adafruit/Adafruit_OV7670/README.md

 Arduino library for OV7670 cameras, built over a C foundation common to both Arduino and (later) CircuitPython.

+PLEASE NOTE: I'm setting this repository public since some folks had a specific need and wanted early access.
+It is ABSOLUTELY 100% GUARANTEED that there will be BREAKING CHANGES before this library is firmed up and considered "official," so don't get too comfortable with things being as they are.

 These notes are primarily to assist with porting to new devices and in creating a CircuitPython library from the lower-level code.
 For using the library, see the included Arduino example(s).